databoy/Swift-Radio-Pro/README.md

 #Swift Radio will soon be Chris Radio!

-But the good stuff is the Swift Radio, so I'll let the original creator speak for himself:
+But the good stuff is the Swift Radio, so I'll let the original creator speak for himself [Your editor--yours truly--will stick to the brackets]:

 Swift Radio is an open source radio station app with robust and professional features.
 This is a fully realized Radio App built entirely in Swift 2.
 Learn to Code in Swift at [SwiftSchool.io](http://swiftschool.io).
-I've created a free "Intro to Coding" class there with over 40+ free videos.
+[Matthew Fecher (swiftcodex) has] created a free "Intro to Coding" class there with over 40+ free videos.
 It's for beginners and non-programmers.

 ![alt text](http://matthewfecher.com/wp-content/uploads/2015/09/screen-1.jpg "Swift Radio")